skirmer/skirmer/README.md

 * :fire: [dask-pytorch-ddp](https://github.com/saturncloud/dask-pytorch-ddp) a Saturn Cloud open source project I contribute to.
 Do pytorch on multi-machine clusters! (pypi)

 #### I do a day job too
-* 🤐: I am a senior machine learning engineer at [DataGrail](https://www.datagrail.io/).
+* 🤐: I am a staff machine learning engineer at [DataGrail](https://www.datagrail.io/).
 * I used to work at: [project44](https://www.project44.com/), [Saturn Cloud](https://www.saturncloud.io), [Journera](http://journera.com), Uptake, the University of Chicago, and DePaul University